Request for Proposals RFP 2026-2028

 The National Environmental Policy Act (NEPA) is a United States environmental law that established a national policy promoting the enhancement of the environment.
 All NOAA-funded research projects must comply with NEPA.

-Proposals selected for funding will be required to submit an Abbreviated Environmental Compliance Questionnaire, with inclusion of relevant, proper permits status/copies addressed/enclosed, including those by partner institutions/subrecipients.
-The responsibility for acquiring permits lies with the funded PI; failure to secure permits may result in delayed receipt of funds with a special award condition placed on the pending award which requires satisfying, prior to the start of the project or that part of the scope of work.
+Proposals selected for funding will be required to submit an Abbreviated Environmental Compliance Questionnaire (AECQ), with inclusion of relevant, proper permits date requested or received status/copies addressed/enclosed, including those by partner institutions/subrecipients.
+The responsibility for acquiring permits lies with the funded PI; failure to secure permits will result in delayed receipt of funds with a special award condition placed on the pending award which requires satisfying, prior to the start of the project or that part of the scope of work.

 NSGO Abbreviated Environmental Compliance Questionnaire